 2. Add the location of the GrADS executables to the PATH.
-For example,
+For example

 3. Link script cbar.gs to the post-processor working directory.
-(This script is provided in WPP package, and the run_wrfpostandgrads script makes a link from scripts/ to postprd/.)
-To generate the above plots, GrADS script cbar.gs is invoked.
-This script can also be obtained from the GrADS library of scripts at: http://grads.iges.org/grads/gadoc/library.html
+(This scripts is provided in UPP package, and the run_unipostandgrads script makes a link from scripts/ to postprd/.)
+To generate the plots above, GrADS script cbar.gs is invoked.
+This script can also be obtained from the GrADS library of scripts at http://grads.iges.org/grads/gadoc/library.html.